grafana/grafana/contribute/style-guides/e2e-core.md

 # End-to-end tests for core Grafana

-This guide is specific explains how to conduct end-to-end tests for the [Grafana repository](https://github.com/grafana/grafana).
-Also, be sure that you've read the [generalized E2E document](e2e.md).
+This guide explains how to conduct end-to-end tests for the [Grafana repository](https://github.com/grafana/grafana).
+Ensure that you've read the [generalized E2E document](e2e.md).

 ## Commands